vlchnk/AsterboyJS/README.md

 1. Part 1: [https://youtu.be/hacZU523FyM](https://youtu.be/hacZU523FyM "https://youtu.be/hacZU523FyM")
 2. Part 2: [https://youtu.be/xTTuih7P0c0](https://youtu.be/xTTuih7P0c0 "https://youtu.be/xTTuih7P0c0")

-And thanks [@Jeff](https://codepen.io/jeffibacache/ "@Jeff") for a cool example.
+And thanks [@Jeff](https://codepen.io/jeffibacache/ "@Jeff") for a cool example [https://codepen.io/jeffibacache/pen/bzBsp](https://codepen.io/jeffibacache/pen/bzBsp "https://codepen.io/jeffibacache/pen/bzBsp")
-[https://codepen.io/jeffibacache/pen/bzBsp](https://codepen.io/jeffibacache/pen/bzBsp "https://codepen.io/jeffibacache/pen/bzBsp")
 #### Info

 This is not the final version of the game.
 The code will be updated in the future.
+The game uses [p5.js](https://p5js.org/ "p5.js").

 #### Update checklist
 - [x] Ship physics